anatomi/corral/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Previous Work / Attributions
+- [corral](https://github.com/bcongdon/corral) - The original!
+If you just need AWS and S3 use it instead ;)
 - [lambda-refarch-mapreduce](https://github.com/awslabs/lambda-refarch-mapreduce) - Python/Node.JS reference MapReduce Architecture
     - Uses a "recursive" style reducer instead of parallel reducers
     - Requires that all reducer output can fit in memory of a single lambda function